brandefenseinternshipteam/cyber-security-glossary/glossary.md

 **Example Usage:**
 The attacker deployed a RAT to gain persistent access to the victim's computer, monitoring activities and stealing sensitive data.

+### Reconnaissance
+**Definition:**
+The phase before a cyberattack in which attackers gather information about a target system, user, or organization—either passively or actively.

+**Example Usage:**
+Before launching the attack, the adversary performed passive reconnaissance to map the company’s email structure.

 ### Reverse Engineering
 **Definition:**
 The process of thoroughly analyzing a system, device, or software to understand its operation, components, and internal structure.
 In cybersecurity, reverse engineering is frequently used for malware analysis and vulnerability research (e.g., disassembling code to understand how a virus works).